 This gives Pinocchio and the quartet the idea to go upset Monstro’s stomach in hopes that he vomits Pinocchio and Geppetto back outside.
 If you’re paying attention, this means that the room full of stomach acid isn’t the stomach.
 The trio sends Pinocchio back to his dad for impending regurgitation, while they can go to the Key to Truth room.
 Just to make this stomach/not stomach thing even sillier, the team claim they’re going as deep as possible, but the room end up in is Monstro’s throat from KH1.
 Also, the throat used to be one room away from the stomach.
 And they somehow end up at the opposite door!
 Sora’s memory is in bad shape!

 This has actually been one of my shorter entries but I feel that somehow I’ve already talked too much.
-As a result, I’m finally going to talk about Enemy Cards, because they’re simple, and I’ve already told you the bulk of it.
+As a result, I’m finally going to talk about Enemy Cards, both because they’re simple, and because I’ve already told you the bulk of it.
 If you use an Enemy Card, it gives you a special game-changer power, for a set period of time.
 Sometimes that timer is an actual timer, like with Oogie Boogie, but it usually depends on your actions.
 For example, the Guard Armor extends the range of your attacks for the next 30 attacks.
 Most Enemy Cards depend on reloads, meaning you have to use them carefully.
 It would be a waste if you remembered to use an Enemy Card that expires on reloads when you had no cards left to play!
 Been there!